 Entities That May Be Conducting Banking Operations in Canada or the United States Without Authorization

-If these entities, or persons purporting to represent them, are operating in Canada, they may be violating provisions of the Bank Act (Canada) or other Canadian federal financial institution regulations.
-They may also be conducting unauthorized banking transactions in the United States.
+These entities may be operating in Canada in violation of the Bank Act (Canada) and also may be conducting unauthorized banking transactions in the United States.
 Any proposed transactions involving these entities should be viewed with extreme caution.

 Distribution: FDIC-Supervised Banks (Commercial and Savings)

 NOTE: Paper copies of FDIC financial institution letters may be obtained through the FDIC's Public Information Center, 801 17th Street, NW, Room 100, Washington, DC 20434 (800-276-6003 or (703) 562-2200).